 But I never got around to posting about the early March gathering, because Coronavirus suddenly took all my focus.
 But now I look at these sweet photos and remember our day.

-What's the most common book to find in a home?
+We wondered about the most common books you can find in a home?
 Some said cookbook.
 Others said the Bible.

 We talked about books that are filled with art, or poems or music!

 We talked about books written in different languages and books, like this one from China.
-It reads from from left to right... back to front!
+It reads from from right to left... back to front!

 Learning to Read

-We talked about kids learning to read and the fun of reading together.
+We talked about kids learning to read and the fun of reading to children.

 Some remembered old classics like Tom Sawyer and Alice in Wonderland.